• Skip to primary navigation

 Jump to Recipe Jump to Video

 If you're new to making fudge, don't worry!
 This post contains everything you need to know, including ingredient and equipment notes, top tips, step-by-step photos and a video.
-If you prefer the short, concise version, skip on ahead to the recipe card at the bottom of the page.
+If you prefer the short, concise version, you can jump straight to the recipe card at the bottom of the page.
 Enjoy!

-• White chocolate: You can use any white chocolate that you like here- I'd just recommend avoiding cooking chocolate as it won't give you that melt-in-your-mouth texture.
+• White chocolate: You can use any white chocolate that you like here, but I would recommend avoiding cooking chocolate as it won't give you that melt-in-your-mouth texture.
 I love using Milky Bar when I can but supermarket own-brand chocolate works really well too.
-You can also swap it out for milk chocolate if you prefer.
+You can also swap it out for milk chocolate if you want a different flavour.

 • Condensed milk: This is what transforms a solid block of chocolate into a slab of creamy fudge.
 Using condensed milk makes this recipe super easy as it saves us from having to mess about with candy thermometers.
-And for all my beginner bakers, note that this cannot be substituted with evaporated milk- they are not the same thing and your fudge won't set properly if you use it.
+And for any beginner bakers, please note that condensed milk can't be changed for evaporated milk; they are not the same thing and your fudge won't set properly if you use it!

-• Peppermint extract: I flavoured the fudge with peppermint to match the flavour of the candy cane topping.
-Unlike vanilla extract, peppermint is very potent so be careful with how much you use, otherwise you may end up with fudge that tastes like toothpaste!
-I found 1 teaspoon to be just right but feel free to adjust this amount to your taste.
+• Peppermint extract: I flavoured the white chocolate fudge with peppermint to match the flavour of the candy cane topping.
+Unlike vanilla extract, peppermint is very potent, so be careful with how much you use.
+You don't want to end up with fudge that tastes like toothpaste!
+I found 1 teaspoon to be just right but feel free to adjust the amount to your taste.

-• Candy canes: I used the classic green, red and white candy canes but you can use any colour that you like when making your fudge.
+• Candy canes: I used the classic green, red and white candy canes but you can use any colour that you like for your fudge.
 Not only do they add extra flavour and texture, they make this fudge look super festive!

-A list of the equipment you need for this recipe.
+A quick list of the equipment you need for this recipe.

 • Saucepan: You'll need this to melt the chocolate and condensed milk together.
-If you don't have one, you can put it in the microwave in a heatproof bowl and melt the mixture in 30-second intervals, stirring between each one.
+If you don't have one, you can put it in the microwave in a heatproof bowl and melt the mixture in 30-second bursts, stirring in between to prevent burning or seizing.

-• Baking paper: To stop the fudge from sticking to the tin once its set.
+• Baking paper: To stop the fudge from sticking to the tin as it sets.
 I like to leave a bit hanging over each edge to make it super easy to lift out.

-• Wooden spoon: Or a silicone spatula, for stirring the fudge mixture as it melts.
+• Wooden spoon: Or a silicone spatula, for stirring the mixture as it melts.

-• Food bag and rolling pin: For crushing the candy canes.
-Alternatively, you can place the canes in a tea towel and bash them with anything heavy such as the bottom of a saucepan.
+• Food bag and rolling pin: To crush the candy canes.
+Alternatively, you can place the canes in a tea towel and bash them with anything heavy, such as the bottom of a saucepan.

 pieces of candy cane fudge on white worktop